funcompbio/assignment-3/README.md

-The goal of this assignment is to implement a program in Python that **asks for two positive integer numbers and decides whether they are friends or not, saying 'friends' when they are, and 'not friends' when they are not.**
+The goal of this assignment is to implement a program in Python that **asks for two positive integer numbers and decides whether they are friends or not, printing the messsage 'friends' when they are, and 'not friends' when they are not.**

 According to the Wikipedia [page](https://en.wikipedia.org/wiki/Friendly_number) two positive integer numbers are friends if they have the same ratio